 https://www.linkedin.com/in/mohit-bansal-7227bb34/

 Optimizing a sequel query used in a Python data science application.
 Okay.
 Which factors would you consider to improve the execution time?
 Optimizing simple query used in a Python.
-So, frankly, if you know we are running the SQL queries, uh, it depends on how we are trying to run the queries, how what we are trying to, you know, execute them?
+So, frankly, if you know we are running the SQL queries, it depends on how we are trying to run the queries, how what we are trying to execute them?
 So, for example, if I say we are writing sub queries.
-Within sub queries, when we are merging the data, it can happen that, you know, there is a dataset a, there is a dataset b.
+Within sub queries, when we are merging the data, it can happen that there is a dataset a, and there is a dataset b.
 Now we are trying to merge both of them.
-If your dataset a versus dataset b merges?
-And it is a big dataset from b.
+If dataset a versus dataset b merges, and it is a big dataset from b.
 It will take time.
-But what we can do is, uh, you know, we can use where conditions, which automatically filters out from a and b, whatever is needed directly, and try to optimize on the performance there.
+But what we can do is use where conditions, which automatically filters out from a and b, whatever is needed directly, and try to optimize on the performance there.
 And similarly for other datasets.
-So if there are 5 datasets, you know, we operate it in one scenario.
-We can create a view Venus way that, you know, uh, we create a column a as, uh, dataset a as a base and others, as you know, the left join datasets where we only, uh, match it by the where condition to understand?
+So if there are 5 datasets, we operate it in one scenario.
+We can create a view, where we create a column a as dataset a as a base and others, as you know, the left join datasets where we only match it by the where condition to understand?
 Okay.
-Uh, if there is, uh, certain condition present only then it merges.
-So it will automatically filter out initially only the datasets before org mergers?
+If there is a certain condition present, only then it merges.
+So it will automatically filter out initially only the datasets before merging.
 Because once it merges, then we do it.
-It will be multiple rows, you know, and we don't really want to end up in that scenario.
-That's the one of the things?
-Then, uh, another thing is, uh, you know, when we are trying to optimize the SQL queries, uh, the main task which comes around is how we can create summaries.
-So if there are bigger datasets, we can always in initially, you know, optimize the datasets in their databases itself and try to, you know, look at optimized summaries and then merge them.
-That's that's another part, you know, which we can handle.
-Then, uh, looking at the unique summaries and stuff like that, those can also be handled.
-And then, uh, I think duplicates should be handled.
-These are the anomalies which has to be handled.
-I think that's one thing then, uh, we can do batch processing in terms of the operating time.
-So if we are trying to operate on, you know, certain datasets, uh, we can do multiple clusters and batch processing as well.
-That's 1.
-Then other, you know, operational issue which we can sort out.
-And 3rd part is definitely the coding part.
-You know?
-When we are looking at the code, uh, take only those specific columns which are needed for the processing.
-Do not pick, you know, all 200 columns if required?
+It will be multiple rows, and we don't really want to end up in that scenario.
+That's one of the things.
+Then, another thing is, when we are trying to optimize the SQL queries, the main task which comes around is how we can create summaries.
+So if there are bigger datasets, we can always initially optimize the datasets in their databases itself and try to look at optimized summaries and then merge them.
+That's another part, which we can handle.
+Then, looking at the unique summaries and stuff like that, those can also be handled.
+And then, I think duplicates should be handled.
+These are the anomalies which have to be handled.
+I think that's one thing, then we can do batch processing in terms of the operating time.
+So if we are trying to operate on certain datasets, we can do multiple clusters and batch processing as well.
+Then other operational issues which we can sort out.
+And the third part is definitely the coding part.
+When we are looking at the code, take only those specific columns which are needed for the processing.
+Do not pick all 200 columns if required?
 Just pick your 20 columns while processing the data, while merging it, and that should be done.

 Okay.
 You're trying to query a database using SQL within a Python.
 Python should return the count of messages that failed to send for each customer, but it's returning an incorrect count.
 What could be the reason that the count is incorrect?
 Please list potential bugs and assumptions in SQL or database setup that you would check to troubleshoot this.
 Connection in the database.
 Query.
 Select customer ID, count message ID as failed message from where status is failed.
 Grouped by customer ID.
 Yes.
 So this is failed to back customer ID.
 Yep.
 Okay.
 So can custom 1 customer have multiplied each return the count of messages and failed to send for each customer Okay.
 C.execute query.
 Alright?
 Result.
 See.
 Fetch all.
-Group by customer ID.
-Uh, Uh, one thing could be there that we don't really have, you know, uh, distinct so it could be distinct count of message ID.
-So there could be that, you know, there is a repetition of messaging IDs where we haven't removed duplicates, uh, for failed messages.
-And then secondly, I think, uh, you know, I'm not sure if we can right now, but, yes, Uh, 2nd part is where we debug, you know, the individual customer ID.
+Group by customer ID., one thing could be there that we don't really have, you know, distinct so it could be distinct count of message ID.
+So there could be that, you know, there is a repetition of messaging IDs where we haven't removed duplicates, for failed messages.
+And then secondly, I think, you know, I'm not sure if we can right now, but, yes, 2nd part is where we debug, you know, the individual customer ID.
 So if I'm there, I would just pick 2 customer IDs and try to check How much is the count in, you know, actual count versus what it should appear in the outlook.
-I think that's how I debug it, and it's easier to do it that way.
-Uh, we can easily find out, you know, what problem it's causing.
-Generally, it's duplication which happens or, you know, some, uh, values which are being missed.
+I think that's how I debug it, and it's easier to do it that way. we can easily find out, you know, what problem it's causing.
+Generally, it's duplication which happens or, you know, some, values which are being missed.
 Sometimes it can be case sensitive.
 Like, we have written where status is failed.
 It could be that, you know, in the data, it's capital f written, which is causing this issue.
 So they can be all these issues, you know, which we can debug easily.

 Imagine you have a Python's custom message as well.
 You need to group message by customer.
 One of the column names have a typo.
 So it's the group by operation to fail.
-Without seeing the data frame, what would be your first step in debugging this issue, considering common cause for such an error.
-Uh, okay.
+Without seeing the data frame, what would be your first step in debugging this issue, considering common cause for such an error. okay.
 So, basically, we are just doing a group by here for the count.
 Code continue but raises a error at group by statement.
 So that See this see.
 Now there are 2 things.
 Either the syntax is wrong or, you know, the column which has been picked is wrong.
 So if I assume the syntax is correct here, when we are now, we are trying to group by.
 Now what is happening is, It's it's probably, you know, a different column which we need to pick.
 So we can just do, like, you know, customer messages, I think, is data frame.
 So customer underscore messages dot content or info.
-So that will produce a list of all the column names from the database which we are looking at, uh, in the data set.
+So that will produce a list of all the column names from the database which we are looking at, in the data set.
 And from that data frame, we can pick the right column, which we need to, you know, process for the count.
 So in this case, you know, the typo error won't be there.
 And always try to, you know, copy paste the column names rather than typing them in because this is a very common mistake which happens to during, you know, your